-TL;DR: 61% of your customers want to hear from you at least once a week, per Campaign Monitor.
-Media Shower research shows the best frequency for B2B marketers is at least once a month, and no more than twice a week.
+TL;DR: Media Shower research shows the best newsletter frequency for B2B marketers is at least once a month and no more than twice a week.
+The best time to send is mid-week at mid-day (Eastern time), but it doesn’t matter much which day you send (as long as it’s a weekday).

 What’s the Recommended Frequency for Sending Newsletters?